VirtualKibou/slack-tonkkubot/README.md

 When someone joins the team, they will be welcomed and told to dm @ry and fill a form.
 Yay!

 ## Other stuff
-Well, you are free to use this code, I don't care.
+Well, you are free to use this code, I don't care, but you could give me some credit.
 You might want to look at the podcast code and change the time stuff.
 Can I go now?